OUROBOR0Z333/epam-project-cloud/SECRETS_CONFIGURATION.md

 **Solution**: Ensure your service account has the necessary roles:
 - `roles/storage.admin` (for bucket creation and management)
 - `roles/editor` or equivalent permissions for other GCP resources

+### Issue: "Could not determine bastion IP" in application deployment workflows
+**Cause**: The infrastructure may not be deployed yet or workspace names don't match **Solution**: Ensure infrastructure is deployed first and workspace names match between Terraform and workflow parameters